fongc123/notes/Kubernetes/Scheduler.md

 		size: Large
 ```

-In the above code block, the pod only runs on nodes with the `Large` label.
+In the above code block, the pod only runs on nodes with the label with the `size` key equal to `Large`.

 ## Node Affinity
 A <span style = "color:lightblue">node affinity</span> allows more control over pod-node scheduling.
 Advanced expressions, such as `OR` or `NOT`, are not supported in node selectors.